Dates for Academic Year 2023/24 MSc programmes

 Is there an application deadline?

-We always advise early application to ensure applicants can ensure they have a place and properly plan their studies, finances, travel and accommodation.
-Normally, applications remain open throughout and we will update our webpages if courses are full for the current intake.
+We advise early application to ensure applicants can secure their place and plan their studies, finances, travel and accommodation.
+Early application is essential if you are also applying for a scholarship of any kind.
+Normally, applications remain open but we will update our webpages if courses are full for the current intake.
 If the course is full, you may be made an offer for the following year.

 Candidates for postgraduate research degrees can submit enquiries to pgr@lstmed.ac.uk in the first instance for entry to October, February, and August programmes.
 Candidates are encouraged to proactively contact academic supervisors to present research proposals for prospective collaboration.